HSBC boosts bruised FTSE after results

 posted first-half results.

-profits in the six months to the end of June to $12.3 billion,
+profits in the six months to the end of June, just below

 HSBC shares initially dropped 2 percent after the results.